trsong/trsong.github.io/_posts/2016-08-04-DesignPatterns.markdown

 * **Interpreter Pattern**: Implement a specialized computer language to rapidly solve a specific set of problems
 * **Mediator pattern**: Define an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it allows their interaction to vary independently.
 * **Observer**: Define a one-to-many dependency between objects where a state change in one object results in all its dependents being notified and updated automatically.
+* **Visitor**: Represent an operation to be performed on the elements of an object structure.
+Visitor lets a new operation be defined without changing the classes of the elements on which it operates.
 <br/>

 #### Chain-of-responsibility Pattern